OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: USER EVALUATION

-Depending on how frequently participants logged their daily lives, the 1,000 selected photos and videos spanned anywhere from \textit{one to four months} of past memories.
-These captured memories were then fed into \codename for the query-agnostic augmentation process.
-The safety of the process data is ensured following the API's privacy protocol\footnote{https://openai.com/policies/privacy-policy/}
+Depending on how frequently participants logged their daily lives, the \begin{colortext}memory coverage of the 1,000 \end{colortext}selected photos and videos spanned from \textit{one to four months} \begin{colortext} ($\Bar{x} = 2.3$, $\mathrm{SD} = 1.03$).
+While this coverage is smaller than what a smartphone album can cover in real-world scenarios (several years), it still represents a moderately distant memory range that is not too recent to demonstrate the capabilities of \codename. \end{colortext} These captured memories were then fed into \codename for the taxonomy-based query-agnostic augmentation process.
+The safety of the process data is ensured following the API's privacy protocol\footnote{https://openai.com/policies/privacy-policy/}.

 \paragraph{\textbf{Main session}}